9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 duckpan goodie test
 ```

-This will output all the plugins available in your repo (including the one you're working on) and then dump you to an interactive mode where you can type in queries and see the results.
+This will output all of the plugins available in your repo (including the one you're working on) and switch you to an interactive mode where you can enter queries and see the results.
 For Spice plugins, you will want to do additional testing (see the Spice section below).

-When your plugin works like you want it to, go to Step 7.
+Once your plugin is working, go to Step 7.

-**Step 6h.** If a Fathead or Longtail plugin, checkout the repository Readme for further details on how to format your plugin.
+**Step 6h.** If you're working on a Fathead or Longtail plugin, see the repository Readme for further details on how to format your plugin.
 We're still in the process of converting these plugin types to the new system.

-**Step 7.** Commit and push your forked repository back to github.
+**Step 7.** Commit your changes and push your forked repository back to GitHub.

 ```sh
 git commit -a -m "My first plugin is ready to go!" git push
 ```

-**Step 8.** Go into github and submit a [pull request](http://help.github.com/send-pull-requests/)!
+**Step 8.** Go into GitHub and submit a [pull request](http://help.github.com/send-pull-requests/)!
 That will let us know about your plugin and start the conversation about integrating it into the live search engine.

 ### Spice

 Spice plugins are a bit different than Goodie plugins in that their central functions (to generate the instant answers) are done in JavaScript instead of Perl.
-As such, there are a few extra steps to reference and test this JavaScript.
+There are a few extra steps needed to reference and test this JavaScript.

 ***TODO: walk through xkcd plugin when converted***